John-Telek/Pi_SDR/README.md

 Once you have the ISO, just plug it in and boot.
 Username: user, Password: password

 Feel free to report any issues or if you'd like to see something else added.
+In the releases section you'll find a little video demo.

 Regards,
     John Telek.